Skip to main content

 Walkthrough:

 1. State Ownership: The App component now owns the cartItems array.
-This is our single source of truth.
+This is the single source of truth.

 2. Data Flows Down:

-• CartSummary simply displays the number it receives.
+• CartSummary simply displays the number it receives; it has no state of its own

 3. Events Flow Up:

-4. Predictable Re-renders: When the state in App changes, it re-renders, passing the new cartItems.length to CartSummary, ensuring the UI is always consistent.
+4. Predictable Re-renders: When the state in App changes, it re-renders, passing the new cartItems.length to CartSummary.
+The UI is always consistent.

-• Keep State Local First: Don't start by putting all your state in the top-level component.
-Always start by keeping state as local as possible.
+• Keep State Local First: Do not start by putting all your state in the top-level component.
+Always start by keeping state as local as possible (in the component that uses it).
 Only lift it up when you have a clear need to share it between components.

-• SSOT Applies to All State: This principle isn't just for complex data.
-It applies to everything, from simple boolean flags (like isMenuOpen) to user input in forms.
+• SSOT Applies to All State: This principle is not just for complex data.
+It applies to everything, from simple boolean flags (like isMenuOpen) to user input in forms to asynchronous data.
+One source of truth per piece of data.

 • Single Source of Truth (SSOT): A design principle in which the state for any given piece of data is managed in a single, authoritative location within the application.